 In keeping with his focus on student success, President Morehead launched the ALL Georgia Program to support students from rural areas and created the Double Dawgs program, which enables students to save time and money by earning an undergraduate and graduate degree in five years or less.
 UGA graduates are in demand: in 2019, 95% of graduates were employed or in graduate school within six months of graduation.

 President Morehead has served the University of Georgia since 1986 in both faculty and administrative roles.
 Before becoming President, he was Senior Vice President for Academic Affairs and Provost from 2010 to 2013.
 Prior to 2010, he held several key administrative assignments, including Vice President for Instruction, Vice Provost for Academic Affairs, Associate Provost and Director of the Honors Program, and acting Executive Director of Legal Affairs.

 He is the Meigs Professor of Legal Studies in the Terry College of Business, where he has held a faculty appointment since 1986.
 He is a co-author of several books and book chapters, including The Legal and Regulatory Environment of Business, and he has published scholarly articles on legal topics ranging from export controls to jury selection.
 He has served as Editor-in-Chief of the American Business Law Journal.

-President Morehead has received several University-wide teaching awards, including the Josiah Meigs Award—UGA’s highest honor for teaching excellence, the Richard B. Russell Award for Excellence in Undergraduate Teaching, the Teacher of the Year Award in the Terry College of Business, and the Lothar Tresp Outstanding Honors Professor Award.
+He has received several University-wide teaching awards, including the Josiah Meigs Award—UGA’s highest honor for teaching excellence, the Richard B. Russell Award for Excellence in Undergraduate Teaching, the Teacher of the Year Award in the Terry College of Business, and the Lothar Tresp Outstanding Honors Professor Award.

-He holds a bachelor’s degree from Georgia State University and a law degree from the University of Georgia.
+President Morehead holds a bachelor’s degree from Georgia State University and a law degree from the University of Georgia.